Chart Color Schemes

 Nhill faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 15.0%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 11.1%, followed by postgraduate qualifications (2.1%) and graduate diplomas (1.8%).
-Vocational credentials are prevalent, with 36.5% of residents aged 15+ holding such qualifications, including advanced diplomas (8.3%) and certificates (28.2%).
+Vocational credentials are prevalent, with 36.5% of residents aged 15+ holding them, including advanced diplomas (8.3%) and certificates (28.2%).
 A total of 24.9% of the population is actively engaged in formal education, comprising 8.7% in primary, 7.5% in secondary, and 2.2% in tertiary education.

 Frequently Asked Questions - Education